Our Mission

 • create support groups

-Autism, like skateboarding, can be unpredictable and often times unruly.
-We embrace the parts of autism that are hard to understand and give these kids an outlet that is free of rules or judgment and allows them to be social, without being “social”.
+Autism and other neurodiversities, like skateboarding, can look impulsive, unpredictable and sometimes unruly.
+We embrace the parts of neuro diversities that are hard to understand and provide individuals a platform that is free judgment, encourages their norm, and allows them to be authentically social.

 What to expect